Flexible Modeling of Demographic Transition Processes with a Bayesian Hierarchical B-splines Model

 If we set constraints on the spline coefficients such that $f_b$ is positive when $\eta_{c,t} / \lambda^u_c < 1$ and zero when $\eta_{c,t} / \lambda^u_c \geq 1$ then the transition function dictates that the indicator will increase and have an asymptote at $\eta_{c,t} = \lambda_c^u$.

 The logistic transition function $f_l$ \eqref{eq:logistic-transition-function} serves as a useful point of comparison to the B-spline transition function $f_b$.
-Because $f_l$ is monotonically decreasing, it cannot capture accelerations or stalls in the transition.
+Because $f_l$ is monotonically decreasing, it cannot capture accelerations or stalls in the transition; such accelerations or stalls would need to be captured using a stochastic smoothing component, as is done in the FPEM model.
 In contrast, $f_b$ need not have such a monotonicity constraint, although one can be imposed if desired.
 In addition, a consequence of the logistic growth assumption is that the rate of change given by $f_l$ is symmetric around the midpoint of the transition.
 The B-spline function $f_b$, on the other hand, does not necessarily exhibit any such symmetry.

 The B-spline transition function can be tailored to approximate any parametric transition function.
 To do so, the B-spline coefficients can be set in such a way that the resulting function $f_b$ approximates the parametric function.
 As such, any parametric transition function can be thought of as a special case of the B-spline transition function (in an approximate sense).
 In Appendix~\ref{section:appendix-logistic} we present the approximation of the logistic transition function with a B-spline representation.